PEXANE2/azure-docs.tr-tr/articles/databox-online/azure-stack-edge-gpu-deploy-stateless-application-git-ops-guestbook.md

       - Azure Stack Edge cihazınızın yerel kullanıcı arabiriminde **Genel Bakış ' a** gidin ve Kubernetes yazılım numarasına göz atın.
       - Desteklenen Kubernetes sürümünde belirtilen eşlemenin uyumluluk için bu iki sürümü doğrulayın <!--insert link-->.

-1. [Azure Arc dağıtımını çalıştırmak için kullanabileceğiniz bir gide yapılandırması](https://github.com/kagoyal/dbehaikudemo)vardır. `yaml`Azure Stack Edge cihazınızda dağıtım yapmak için aşağıdaki dosyaları kullanacaksınız.
+1. [Azure Arc dağıtımını çalıştırmak için kullanabileceğiniz bir gide yapılandırması](https://github.com/kagoyal/dbehaikudemo)vardır.
+Bu örnekte, `yaml` Azure Stack Edge cihazınıza dağıtmak için aşağıdaki dosyaları kullanacaksınız.

     - `frontend-deployment.yaml`<!-- - The guestbook application has a web frontend serving the HTTP requests written in PHP.
 It is configured to connect to the redis-master Service for write requests and the redis-slave service for Read requests.
 This file describes a deployment that runs the frontend of the guestbook application.-->
     - `frontend-service.yaml` <!-- - This allows you to configure an externally visible frontend Service that can be accessed from outside the Kubernetes cluster on your device.-->